vishnuvardhan2509/Assignment-2_DA24B038/q1_answers.md

 - Reduction: (440 - 163) / 440 = 62.95% ≈ 63%
 - Test: identical behavior to naive — same curl outputs.

-## Part 3: Explanation
-[Write your 2-3 sentences here — use the draft from the previous message as a starting point, but make it your own voice and reference the specific things in YOUR build.]
+# Question-2

-Docker Compose solves single-host, multi-container orchestration — it lets you define several containers (here, the API and Redis) in one YAML file, spin them up together with docker compose up, and give them automatic DNS-based networking so api can reach cache by service name.
-A single Dockerfile can only build and run one container, so without Compose I'd have to manually start Redis, create a Docker network, attach both containers, and wire the hostnames by hand.
-Kubernetes, by contrast, is designed for cluster-scale orchestration: it schedules pods across many machines, handles node failures, autoscaling, rolling updates, and persistent storage — far more than Compose attempts.
-Compose is a developer/CI tool for one host; Kubernetes is a production platform for a fleet.
+Docker Compose solves single-host, multi-container orchestration: it declares multiple containers — here, the API and Redis — in one YAML file, brings them up together with docker compose up, and automatically provides DNS-based networking so the API reaches Redis by service name (cache) rather than by IP.
+A single Dockerfile can only build and run one container, so without Compose I would have to manually start Redis, create a Docker network, attach both containers, and wire the hostnames by hand.
+Kubernetes operates at a different scale entirely: it orchestrates containers across a cluster of machines, handling scheduling, node failures, autoscaling, rolling updates, and persistent storage.
+Compose is a developer/CI tool for a single host; Kubernetes is a production platform for a fleet.